BIG-SA/BASH-Intro-2018/notes/3_sed_awk_grep.md

   grep -v "^#"
 ```

-Can you explain what the command above does?
+Can you explain what the command above does? (*Answer: converts the gtf file to a simple tab-separated file.*)

 Re-direct the output to a file: `BDGP6_genes.tsv`.